paulmorio/geo2dr/README.md

 Pynauty can be built both for Python 2.7 or Python 3.5.

-At this stage you have the option to create and activate a virtualenv and continue the building process within it.
-Otherwise the building process just picks your system wide python version which would be fine for most users.

-To build pynauty use the command:
+To build pynauty use the command (make sure to do this within the virtualenvironment):

 ```bash
 make pynauty
 ```

-That takes care compiling the necessary object files from nauty’s source than compiling the pynauty Python extension module.
+That takes care compiling the necessary object files from nauty’s source and compiling the pynauty Python extension module.
 To run all the tests coming with the package type:

 ```bash
 make tests
 ```

-The test exercises pynauty on a few graphs considered difficult.

-#### Install
+##### Installation of PyNauty
 To install pynauty to the virtual environment call the following in the pynauty folder whilst the virtual environment is activated

 ```bash